SinusBot/docs/docs/installation/linux.md

-**If you are new to Linux and/or wish to have everything installed for you in a more convenient way, we encourage you to use the [Install Script](https://forum.sinusbot.com/resources/sinusbot-installer-script.58/).**
+**If you are new to Linux and/or wish to have everything installed for you in a more convenient way, we encourage you to use the [Installer Script](https://forum.sinusbot.com/resources/sinusbot-installer-script.58/).**

 ### Compatible Versions